 Bariatric surgery may improve fertility in women who are severely obese with polycystic ovary syndrome (PCOS).
 PCOS is a hormonal disorder that can cause infertility in women and increase the risk of miscarriage or congenital disabilities.

 If you’re considering bariatric surgery, you may wonder who’s eligible.
 The answer is that both men and women who are obese are candidates for weight-loss surgery.

 However, it would help if you considered other factors.
 For example, it would help if you met specific criteria to qualify for weight-loss surgery.

 If you’re overweight or obese, your BMI falls from 25 to 30.
 If you’re extremely obese, your BMI falls within 30 or higher.
 There are several ways to determine if you’re overweight or obese, but whether it’s determined by body fat percentage or BMI doesn’t matter as long as it’s above 25 (overweight) and 30 (obese).

-Obesity can lead to serious health problems such as heart disease, high blood pressure, sleep apnea, and diabetes mellitus type 2.
+Obesity can lead to serious health problems like heart disease, high blood pressure, sleep apnea, and diabetes mellitus type 2.
 These conditions may increase an individual’s risk for death from a heart attack or stroke, so bariatric is the best solution.

-If you are between 16 and 70 years old, have a body mass index (BMI) of 40 or higher, and suffer from obesity-related health problems, you may be a candidate for bariatric surgery.
+You may be a candidate for bariatric surgery if you are between 16 and 70 years old, have a body mass index (BMI) of 40 or higher, and suffer from obesity-related health problems.

 If you are over 40 but under 60 years of age with a BMI greater than 35 but less than 40, you may also be eligible for bariatric surgery if other health conditions make it risky for you to lose weight on your own through diet and exercise.